All Episodes

 Let's hear it for Chuck.

-I thought we were getting I thought we were gonna get a a comprehension guide for the I thought they'd already done it, but no, this is the University of Minnesota's smart politics blog uh that has graded every speech.
+But no, this is the University of Minnesota's smart politics blog that has graded every speech.

-Uh for example, his uh his 2011 address was an 8.1.
+For example, his 2011 address was an 8.1.

-He went up to an 8.8 for his 2010 State of the Union address, and he went down to an 8.4 for his 2012 State of the Union, which was the fourth lowest of any State of the Union uh since 1934.
+He went up to an 8.8 for his 2010 State of the Union address, and he went down to an 8.4 for his 2012 State of the Union, which was the fourth lowest of any State of the Union since 1934.

-Uh so what we're what we're interested in here is finding whether we can actually identify he may be the first president to go below an eighth grade reading uh comprehension on his uh on his speeches.
+So, what we're interested in here is finding whether we can actually identify, he may be the first president to go below an eighth-grade reading comprehension on his speeches, because this one is certainly keeping it in the vague and general sense.

-It's it's uh a first time he kept it.
+It's a first time he kept it.

 I think he started early because Chuck Schumer's been running a tight ship on this, and he wrapped it up early.

-And I believe that as soon as we have heard the national anthem now from Beyonce, uh that the whole thing wraps up and they all go to lunch uh and that and that is out uh it is it over and out.
+And I believe that as soon as we have heard the national anthem now from Beyoncé, the whole thing wraps up and they all go to lunch.

 And he will have shifted permanently the direction of this nation.

-And uh that is not a small thing.
+And that is not a small thing.

 Let's go back to Chuck Schumer.

-Here's Chuck Schumer uh winding up the thing.
+Here's Chuck Schumer winding up the thing.

 Accompanied by the U.S. Marine Band.